CatenaTools/catena-public-docs/installation/aws-ec2.md

 This guide requires using [Route53](https://aws.amazon.com/route53/) for your domain name.

 1. Register a new domain name or migrate an existing one
-    1. If you need to register a new domain name, refer to [this Route53 documenation about registering new domains](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure-section)
+    - If you need to register a new domain name, refer to [this Route53 documenation about registering new domains](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure-section).
-    2. If you have an existing domain name, refer to [this Route53 documentation about making Route53 the DNS service for an existing domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html)
+    - If you have an existing domain name, refer to [this Route53 documentation about making Route53 the DNS service for an existing domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).
-2. If a "Hosted Zone" for your domain was not automatically created, refer to [this Route53 documentation about creating hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
+2. If a "Hosted Zone" for your domain was not automatically created, refer to [this Route53 documentation about creating hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).

 #### 2d.
 Create an S3 Bucket
 [S3](https://aws.amazon.com/s3/), or Simple Storage Service, is where Catena's Infrastructure as Code will store information about the state of your deployment.
 This state can be accessed by other developers on your team to ensure that updates they make to your infrastructure are compatible with what is currently deployed.

-1. Navigate to the S3 portion of the AWS console.
-[Here is a link](https://us-east-1.console.aws.amazon.com/s3/home).
+1. Navigate to the [S3 portion](https://us-east-1.console.aws.amazon.com/s3/home) of the AWS console
 2. Click "Create bucket"
 3. Keep the default settings for all options
 4. Name your bucket.
 We'll call ours `catena-terraform-state`
+{% admonition type="warning" %}
-5. **Make note of the AWS Region on this page, you will need it later**
+**Make note of the AWS Region on this page.
+You will need it later.**
+{% /admonition %}

 #### 2e.
 Install Dependencies